DavidOsipov/AI-Meta-Feedback-Analyzer-for-Code-Improvements/README.md

 # AI Meta Feedback Analyzer for Code Improvements

-This framework guides Reasoning AI systems to process unstructured AI feedback and feedback-on-feedback to generate prioritized lists of software improvements.
+This framework (complex prompt) guides Reasoning AI systems to process unstructured AI feedback and feedback-on-feedback to generate prioritized lists of software improvements.
 The output is a human-reviewable, Markdown-formatted document that helps developers implement changes efficiently.

 ## 🌟 Features